Quinten-Steeland-KuLeuven/l-systems/README.md

 ```
 All commandline options:
     -h  or  --help                                  Displays help.
     -e  or  --export <filename>                     Exports the turtle drawing to a file.
-    -c  or  --config <configfile name>      Used to give the config file name to the program.
+    -c  or  --config <config filename>              Used to give the config file name to the program.
     -i  or  --iterations [amount]                   Used to give the amount of iterations to the program.
     -sd or  --show_draw_process                     Use this flag to see the turtle move.
+    -up or  --use_progress_bar                      Use this flag if you always want a progressbar.
     -np or  --no_progress_bar                       Use this flag if you want no progressbar (e.g. for speed).
     -ca or  --close_after_drawing                   Exit immediately after drawing.
-    -rc or  --random_config                 Generate a random l-System
+    -rc or  --random_config <settings filename>     Generate a random l-System.
+    -uw or  --use_website                           Generate a website with the latest lSystem drawing.
 ```